DreamEp/MySurvivorClone/README.md

 - Input Map/New Action :
 	- Add up, down, left and right event
 	- On this events, set our keybinds associated to those (match the key /!\ latin or physical keycode depends on which type of keyboard)

+- At the top of godot interface you can switch to script or 2D visualization

 If you want the basics texture (go to the ref)